FishlandicFishy/lexicring/dict/ride-a-cow-to-find-a-horse.md

-# ride a cow and find a horse
+# ride a cow to find a horse
 ## Social Crebit English

 [phrase] Do something inferior temporarily before something better comes.